-Star Wine List’s Oslo wine guide
+Star Wine List’s guide to 30 Oslo wine places

 From A to Å, here are all great wine bars and wine restaurants on our Oslo map.
 You can also find our guide to Oslo wine bars or other Oslo guides by choosing Wine Guides in the menu above.
 For an overview, choose Map in the menu above and Oslo in the drop-down.
 Enjoy your tour in Oslo!

 Situated at Youngstorget, you approach Andre til høyre (Second to the right) through the bar Håndslag and up the stairways.
 Beautifully decorated, the bar gives the feeling of an artful luxurious home.
 The wine bar is set up as an apartment and every day the scene is set for a house party, whether you hang out in the lounge or the kitchen.
 The wine list carries serious wines from classic areas like Burgundy and Champagne along with newcomers from South Africa and the USA.